 4) Move more in everyday life.
 I’m going to repeat that: Your abdominal muscles can work reflexively (automatically) now that you’ve eliminated habits that were interfering with this process.
 They can now respond appropriately when you move and will become stronger.
 The real gains in strength come when you take your new found alignment and start moving more.
 Sitting with your ribs aligned and belly relaxed has its benefits, but your abdominals won’t be very active in this position because there is no need for it when you are sitting still.
 They are responding appropriately to your position.
 When you stand up, they should contract more.
 When you start walking, even more.
 If you walk carrying a baby or a grocery bag, even more.

-After my daughter was born, I had a two finger gap above my belly button.
-In those first 3 month postpartum, I walked, stretched and paid attention to my alignment during everyday life, and the gap closed; I didn’t do any “core exercises.”
+After my daughter was born, I had a two finger gap both at my belly button and above it .
+In those first 3 month postpartum, I walked, stretched and paid attention to my alignment during everyday life; I didn’t do any “core exercises.”
+The gap above my belly button closed completely, and at my belly button it’s down to 1 finger.
+(Most experts consider a gap 1 finger width or less to be normal.)
 I did this intentionally, as a sort of experiment, to see what would happen.
 Going up and down stairs, getting up and down off the floor, and doing everyday life while holding a 10lb baby is a lot of work.
 I wasn’t “working out”, but my muscles did a lot of work because I was moving.
 Honestly, I did a lot of laying around and resting too, especially in the first 6 weeks.
 I don’t have a flat stomach, and I still look 3 months pregnant.
 My core definitely isn’t as strong as I’d like it to be, but moving well and moving more was enough to close the gap and restore function in a relatively short period of time.

 5) Take a class.
 I know I just got done saying that you don’t need to exercise, but practicing exercises that encourage reflexive core activity are helpful for regaining healthy core function.
 If you’ve had years of rib thrusting and sucking in the stomach, chances are you have some tension in the trunk and some muscles that aren’t “online”.
 Specific exercises to release tension and reconnect with those muscles can be necessary.
 Here are two options starting May 16th (next week)!